 The GDPR is also appreciated as a timely event, which impacts the millions of social media users, especially the Facebook users with significant data being altered.
 This sort of issues also need several data regulations to prevent the data and able to solve the issues immediately.

 The GDPR is a set of EU laws.
-Its main goal is to provide a set of standardized data protection laws across the country.
+Its main goal is to provide a set of standardized data protection laws across Europe.
 This should make it easier for you to understand how your data is being used.

 • The Goal of lawfulness, simplicity, and fairness: Processing personal data must be done with lawfulness, fairness to the individual, satisfying reasonable expectations as to how the data will be used.